qudratyunusov/qudratyunusov/Roadmap.md

 * Improve SPU instruction accuracy for Fast Interpreter and ASMJIT
 * Improve audio and video decoders for better speed and compatibility.
 * Improve controller support.
 This includes emulated controllers (with mouse or keyboard) and real controllers as well.
-* Add low-latency ASIO audio backend for Windows.
-With ASIO4ALL, it will work great on most modern hardware.
 * Implement LLVM recompiler backend for SPU.
 This is actually a tremendous amount of work to make it useful, but it will also give the very important speed improvement (unless the SPU is not used at all).
 * Improve LLVM flexibility.
 For example, it could scan game folder for all executables and SPRX modules and recompile them ahead of time.
 * Improve solution structure, move and rename some files.